-Some patients at our Toronto clinic can benefit from a mini facelift, which uses modified techniques such as shorter incisions to rejuvenate specific areas of the face with a faster recovery.
-Dr. Marc DuPéré specializes in facial aesthetic procedures at Visage Clinic and uses advanced techniques to create long-lasting results that look natural.
+A mini facelift is an effective option for some of the Toronto women and men who visit Visage Clinic for facial rejuvenation.
+This modified facelift technique involves shorter incisions to rejuvenate specific areas of the face with a faster recovery.
+Dr. Marc DuPéré specializes in facial aesthetic procedures and uses advanced techniques to create long-lasting results that look natural.

 If you think a mini face lift can provide the aesthetic changes you want, request a consultation with Dr. DuPéré by using our online form, or call Visage Clinic at (416) 929-9800 to schedule an appointment.